 MATLAB provides numerous tools to generate basic signals that can be used to illustrate the effects of filters.
-In the previous chapter we have generated a signal by adding together three sine waves with different amplitudes and periods.
+In Chapter 5, we have generated a signal by adding together three sine waves with different amplitudes and periods.
 In the following example, the time vector is transposed for the purpose of generating column vectors.